 Calling the police to file an official report against neighbors is something they're likely to remember.
 It will likely result in a breakdown of any civil relationship you might have had, plus a great deal of awkwardness.

-Moreover, the police generally do not like to be bothered for low-level offenses, particularly if it’s your very first attempt to solve the problem.
-If you call the police about a noise complaint, they may ask you – have you tried to ask your neighbor to turn down the music yourself?
+Moreover, if we're talking about a low-level offense, such as loud music, the police typically do not like to be bothered.
+That's particularly true if it’s your first attempt to solve the problem.
+The police might ask you questions like: Have you tried to ask your neighbor to turn down the music yourself?
 Have you written a letter?
 Have you contacted other support networks, for example your neighborhood association or building management?
 Your doorman, if you have one?

 What will the police do?
-Officers will likely come to your neighborhood and commence an investigation.
-That investigation might start with a knock on your neighbor’s door wherein they might reveal that you were the one who called.
+Officers will likely come to your neighborhood and start an investigation.
+That might mean a knock on your neighbor’s door, at which point the police might reveal that you were the one who called.
 You might be asked to file a report or appear as a witness in court.
+The officers might ask for the behavior to stop and/or issue a citation or even make an arrest.

-The police might not actually be the right state agency to call about your neighbor's inappropriate and unlawful activities.
-Perhaps your complaint would be better addressed by the Sanitation Department (if you believe your neighbor is throwing away trash in an unsafe manner) or Animal Control (if you believe your neighbor is harboring dangerous pets).
+For other problems, perhaps your complaint would be best addressed by the Sanitation Department (if, for example, you believe your neighbor is throwing away trash in an unsafe manner) or Animal Control (if you believe your neighbor is harboring dangerous pets).

-Unless you are in immediate physical danger, do not call 911 with a simple noise complaint.
+Unless you are in immediate physical danger, do not call 911.
 Many larger cities have separate helplines for people to call if they are unsure of the correct agency to speak with.
 For example, in New York City, you should dial 311.
 In Los Angeles, you should dial (877) ASK-LAPD (275-5273).
 Those helplines will be able to direct you appropriately.